More About Setting up Your Weather Station

 - if you had to use it, put the weather station further away from the walls.

 - you would need to put the rain gauge further away from the walls.
+If it was placed this close it would be sheltered - in a 'rain shadow.'

 because it is next to a pond this station might give higher humidity readings.